kennyhei/rhf-wizard/README.md

 Each step object defines `component` that is used to render the step. `Wizard` wraps the currently active step inside `<FormProvider><form></form></FormProvider>`.
 The following step object attributes are passed automatically to `react-hook-form`:

-- `initialValues`: Default values of the `react-hook-form` fields that are rendered in the `component`.
+- `initialValues`: Default values of the `react-hook-form` registered fields that are rendered in the `component`.
 - `validationSchema` / `validate`: Either define Yup schema or function that validates the form fields.
 - `validateOnChange`: Tells RHF to validate the form on each input's onChange event.
 Defaults to `true`.
 - `validateOnBlur`: Tells RHF to validate the form on each input's onBlur event.
 Defaults to `true`.